Kings Park, Virginia: Geography

 Kings Park is located southeast of the center of Fairfax County, northwest of Springfield, southwest of Annandale, and southeast of the city of Fairfax.
 The Kings Park CDP is bordered to the east by Ravensworth and North Springfield, to the north by Wakefield, to the west by Burke, and to the south by West Springfield.
 It is 1.5 mi west of the Braddock Road interchange with the Capital Beltway and 17 mi southwest of downtown Washington, D.C.
 The CDP border follows Braddock Road to the north, Accotink Creek to the east, the VRE Manassas Line to the south, and Rolling Road to the west.

 According to the U.S. Census Bureau, the Kings Park CDP has a total area of 3.45 sqkm, of which 3.38 sqkm is land and 0.06 sqkm, or 1.78%, is water.

+Demographics

+Kings Park was first listed as a census designated place in the 2010 U.S. census formed from part of West Springfield CDP.

 Education

 Fairfax County Public Schools operates Kings Park Elementary School in Kings Park CDP.